Introduction to Deno: A Secure JavaScript & TypeScript Runtime — SitePoint

 In this article, I hope to give you an overview of what Deno is.
 We’ll take a look at its key features, and ask why you might want to start learning this new tool.

-What is Deno?
+What Is Deno?

 So what is it Deno, and why was it created?
 It’s a JavaScript and TypeScript runtime, meaning you can write programs in either language and execute them from the command line.
 Unlike JavaScript run within a browser, Deno programs can access resources on the host computer, such as the filesystem and environment variables.